-Beyond France, the European institutions and members of the European Parliament will also play a key role in the ongoing work on the Corporate Sustainability Due Diligence Directive (CSDDD) proposal of the Euopean Commission.
+Beyond France, the European institutions will play a key role in the ongoing work on the Corporate Sustainability Due Diligence Directive (CSDDD) proposal of the Euopean Commission.
 This text is, since the beginning, strongly attacked by the lobbies of the polluting sectors, which multiply in parallel greenwashing campaigns directed to their employees and customers.